MapsPeople/mapsindoors-getting-started-for-web/sdk/mapbox/1-display-a-map/readme.md

 * **Floor selector doesn't appear:**
   * Verify the JavaScript code for creating and adding the floor selector has no typos.
   * Check the console for errors related to `FloorSelector` or `addControl`.
+* **Clicking a location does not center the map:**
+  * Ensure the `handleLocationClick` function is correctly defined and registered as an event listener.
+  * Check for any JavaScript errors in the console that might indicate issues with the click handling code.

 ## Next Steps